CesiumGS/3d-tiles/specification/README.md

 #### Multiple contents

 A tile may have multiple contents.
-This allows more flexible tileset structures: for example, a single tile contain multiple representations of the same geometry data, once as a triangle mesh and once as a point cloud:
+This allows more flexible tileset structures: for example, a single tile may contain multiple representations of the same geometry data, one as a triangle mesh and one as a point cloud:

 ![](figures/multiple-contents-geometry.png)